On the interplay between embedded graphs and delta-matroids: Background on delta-matroids

-We will describe embedded graphs as ribbon graphs.
-It is well-known that ribbon graphs are alternative descriptions of cellularly embedded graphs (see for example the books~\cite{GT87,EMMbook} for details), and so they are the main objects of study in topological graph theory.
-A \emph{ribbon graph} $G =\left( V(G),E(G) \right)$ is a surface with boundary, represented as the union of two sets of discs: a set $V (G)$ of \emph{vertices} and a set $E(G)$ of \emph{edges} with the following properties.
-(1) The vertices and edges intersect in disjoint line segments.
-(2) Each such line segment lies on the boundary of precisely one vertex and precisely one edge.
-(3) Every edge contains exactly two such line segments.
-See Figure~\ref{f1} for an example.
+A \emph{ribbon graph} $G =\left(V(G),E(G)\right)$ is a surface with boundary, represented as the union of two sets of discs: a set $V (G)$ of \emph{vertices} and a set of \emph{edges} $E (G)$ with the following properties. \begin{enumerate} \item The vertices and edges intersect in disjoint line segments. \item Each such line segment lies on the boundary of precisely one vertex and precisely one edge.
+In particular, no two vertices intersect, and no two edges intersect. \item Every edge contains exactly two such line segments. \end{enumerate} See Figure~\ref{f1} for an example.

+It is well-known that ribbon graphs are just descriptions of graphs cellularly embedded in surfaces (see for example~\cite{EMMbook,GT87}).
+If $G$ is a cellularly embedded graph, then a ribbon graph representation results from taking a small neighbourhood of the cellularly embedded graph $G$, and deleting its complement.
+On the other hand, if $G$ is a ribbon graph, then, topologically, it is a surface with boundary.
+Capping off the holes, that is, `filling in' each hole by identifying its boundary component with the boundary of a disc, results in a ribbon graph embedded in a closed surface from which a graph embedded in the surface is readily obtained.
+Figure~\ref{f.desc} shows an embedded graph described as both a cellularly embedded graph and a ribbon graph.

-Two ribbon graphs are \emph{equivalent} if there is a homeomorphism (which should be orientation preserving if the ribbon graphs are orientable) from one to the other that preserves the vertex-edge structure, adjacency, and cyclic ordering of the half-edges at each vertex (Ribbon graphs are equivalent if and only if they describe equivalent cellularly embedded graphs.)
+Two ribbon graphs are \emph{equivalent} if there is a homeomorphism (which should be orientation preserving if the ribbon graphs are orientable) from one to the other that preserves the vertex-edge structure, adjacency, and cyclic ordering of the half-edges at each vertex.
+(Note that ribbon graphs are equivalent if and only if they describe equivalent cellularly embedded graphs.)
 A ribbon graph is \emph{orientable} if it is an orientable surface, and is \emph{non-orientable} otherwise.
 Its \emph{genus} is its genus as a surface, and we say it is \emph{plane} if it is of genus zero (thus here we allow disconnected plane ribbon graphs).

+A ribbon graph is a graph with additional structure and so standard graph terminology carries over to ribbon graphs.
+If $G=(V,E)$ is a ribbon graph, then $v(G)$ and $e(G)$ denote $|V|$ and $|E|$, respectively.
+Furthermore, $k(G)$ denotes the number of connected components in $G$; the \emph{rank} of $G$, denoted by $r(G)$, is defined to be $v(G)-k(G)$; the \emph{nullity} of $G$, denoted by $n(G)$, is defined to be $e(G)-r(G)$; and $f(G)$ is the number of boundary components of the surface defining the ribbon graph.
+The \emph{Euler genus}, $\gamma(G)$, of $G$ is the genus of $G$ if $G$ is non-orientable, and is twice its genus if $G$ is orientable.
+Euler's formula gives $\gamma(G)=2k(G)-v(G)+e(G)-f(G)$.